 HR leaders can help.
 Many employers were already reevaluating and enhancing student debt support programs in anticipation of the original September deadline.
-Now with the extension, both employees and employers have more time to prepare.
+Now after three more extensions, both employees and employers have more time to prepare.
 Consider these four action points to help your employees resume their college debt repayments as smoothly as possible.

 1. Consider Student Loan Repayment Benefits

 The CARES Act went beyond just the loan pause.
 New government rules also make it easier for employers to offer student loan repayment benefits.
 Under the new rules, employers may provide up to $5,250 tax-exempt annually for an employee’s student loan repayment through 2025, encouraging many firms to begin offering this benefit.